Devolution of Services

 What is Devolution?

-Devolution: the transfer of responsibility for day to day service delivery from the Tribal/central administration level to the First Nation/community level.
+Devolution: the transfer of day to day responsibility for child welfare and prevention services from the Tribal/central administration level to the First Nation/community level.

-In December 2008, our agency presented to the northern Treaty 3 Chiefs the concept of devolving (giving back) protection and prevention services from our tribal agency to respective First Nations.
+In December 2008, our agency presented to the northern Treaty 3 Chiefs the concept of transferring day to day authority (giving back) for protection and prevention services from our tribal agency to respective First Nations.
 A signed Service Agreement would capture the roles and responsibilities of each party.
 At this meeting Chief White of Naotkamegwanning First Nation stepped forward to announce his Nation was ready to take on this initiative.
 This started the devolution process for this Nation to deliver daily protection and prevention services to its community and membership.

-In February 2011 Asubpeeschoseewagong Netum Anishinabek (Grassy Narrows) formally made known its intention to enter into formal devolution discussions with our Tribal Agency.
-After a few setbacks, this process was concluded with a Signing Ceremony on April 30, 2013 for Kitapinoonjiiminaanik Family Services.
+In February 2011 Asubpeeschoseewagong Netum Anishinabek (Grassy Narrows) formally made known its intention to enter into formal discussions with us regarding the transfer of both protection and prevention services .
+After a few setbacks, this process was concluded with a Signing Ceremony on April 30, 2013 and Kitapinoonjiiminaanik Family Services was born.

-In 2015 we devolved Prevention Services to Wabauskang First Nation and Iskatewizaagegan #39 Independant Nation.
+Since 2015 we have transferred Prevention Services to Wabauskang First Nation, Iskatewizaagegan #39 Independant Nation and Northwest Angle #33.

 We assist in the developmental process with our First Nations and as each is ready and has the internal resources necessary, services are returned, via Service Agreement.